-The BRIDGE study was a Phase III 12 month open-label, single arm switch-over study evaluating the safety and efficacy of pegunigalsidase alfa, 1 mg/kg infused every two weeks, in up to 22 Fabry patients previously treated with agalsidase alfa, marketed by Takeda Pharmaceutical Company Limited (formerly Shire Plc) as Replagal[®], for at least two years and on a stable dose for at least six months.
+The BRIDGE clinical trial was a Phase III 12 month open label, single arm switch over study evaluating the safety and efficacy of pegunigalsidase alfa, 1 mg/kg infused every two weeks, in up to 22 Fabry patients previously treated with agalsidase alfa, marketed by Takeda Pharmaceutical Company Limited (formerly Shire Plc) as Replagal[®], for at least two years and on a stable dose for at least six months.
+Replagal is not approved in the United States.

-Final results of the data generated in the study showed substantial improvement in renal function as measured by mean annualized estimated Glomerular Filtration Rate (eGFR slope) in both male and female patients who were switched from agalsidase alfa to PRX-102.
+The data to be presented by Prof. Linhart showed substantial improvement in renal function as measured by mean annualized estimated Glomerular Filtration Rate (eGFR slope) in both male and female patients who were switched from agalsidase alfa to pegunigalsidase alfa.

-Twenty of twenty-two patients completed the 12-month treatment duration.
-Eighteen of the patients who completed the study opted to roll over to a long-term extension study and continue to be treated with PRX-102.
+Twenty of twenty-two patients completed the 12-month treatment duration, 18 of which opted to roll over to a long-term extension study and continue to be treated with pegunigalsidase alfa.

-As announced in May 2020, in the study, the mean annualized eGFR slope of the study participants improved from -5.90 mL/min/1.73m2/year while on agalsidase alfa to -1.19 mL/min/1.73m2/year on PRX-102 in all patients.
-Male patients improved from -6.36 mL/min/1.73m2/year to -1.73 mL/min /1.73m2/year and female patients improved from -5.03 mL/min/1.73m2/year to -0.21 mL/min/1.73m2/year.

-Following the switch to PRX-102, there was a decrease in patients with progressing or fast progressing kidney disease, and most patients achieved a stable status post-switch.
+In the BRIDGE study, the mean annualized eGFR slope of the study participants improved from -5.90 mL/min/1.73m2/year while on agalsidase alfa to -1.19 mL/min/1.73m2/year on PRX-102 in all patients.
+Male patients improved from -6.36 mL/min/1.73m2/year to -1.73 mL/min/1.73m2/year and female patients improved from -5.03 mL/min/1.73m2/year to -0.21 mL/min/1.73m2/year.
+Following the switch to pegunigalsidase alfa there was a decrease in patients with progressing or fast progressing kidney disease, and the majority of patients achieved a stable status post-switch.